vanhohen/ADNinja/Guideline.md

-Bruteforce password for single user
+Bruteforce password for single user (There is no log for this scan)

 	┌──(kali㉿kali)-[~/Desktop/ADAbuse]
 	└─$ ./kerbrute bruteuser -d valhalla.local --dc valhalla.local 500.txt testuser